 Read the other winning entries:

-- WINNER: “The science (or lack thereof) behind period and fertility trackers“ by Arwyn Stone of Abbotsleigh in Sydney, questioning the science behind increasingly popular fertility tracking apps
+- WINNER: “The science (or lack thereof) behind period and fertility trackers“ by Arwyn Stone (Year 9, Abbotsleigh, NSW), questioning the science behind increasingly popular fertility tracking apps

-- RUNNER-UP: “Driverless cars: are we there yet?“ by Phoebe Adams of Presbyterian Ladies College, in Croydon, Sydney, punctures some of the hype around driverless car technology
+- RUNNER-UP: “Driverless cars: are we there yet?“ by Phoebe Adam (Year 8, Presbyterian Ladies College Croydon, NSW), punctures some of the hype around driverless car technology

 Author: STEM Contributor